AvaAvarai/Java_Tabular_Vis_Toolkit/README.md

 - **Tabular Class Field Highlight**: Highlight class fields with color.
 - **Data Export**: Export modified data to CSV.
 - **Rules Tester**: Test classification rules and save them.
-- **Multi-row Select and Drag Reorder**: Select and reorder multiple rows.
+- **Multi-row Selection and Reordering**: Select and reorder multiple rows using the Shift key for inclusive selection or the Ctrl key for individual selection.
+    Cell Content Copying: Quickly copy cell content using Ctrl+C.
 - **Tabular Cell Copy**: Copy cell content with Ctrl+C.
 - **Rows Selected Highlight**: Selected rows in tabular view highlight in PC and SPC.